- How Do Cash App Flips Work?

 It may be possible to take matters up with Cash App directly.
 The company allows customers to dispute completed transactions made through their cash cards, though it's unclear how much they can help with direct deposits.

-Still, you can report the scam with customer service through your app or on Cash App's customer support website.
+Still, you can contact Cash App support through your app or on Cash App's customer support website.

 You can, and should, also get in touch with your bank, and: